vvvesss/aws-quick-notes/security&encryption.md

   - Managed: auto every 1 year
   - Customer: if enable & on-demand
   - Imported: manual

-### KMS Keys are scoped per region
+  - **KMS Keys are scoped per region**

-- KMS key policies
+## KMS Key Policies

 - Default KMS key policy, accessible by everyone in this account
 - Custom
   - define user roles to access
   - define who can administer
   - used for cross account access,
   - Example: create volume from snapshot from different account: kms:CallerAccount: "target-account-id"

-### KMS Multi-Region
+### KMS Multi Region

 - Same ID, key, and rotations.
 - Not Global.
 Primary and replicas.
 - **Usage: encrypt in one and decrypt in other regions.**
 - Not recommended.
 Global client side encryption on global DDB or Aurora (protect data even from db admin, example SSN).

 ## S3 Replication and Encryption